 Having a picture of yourself on your profile means you’re 21 times more likely to have your profile viewed; it’s a simple technique that has a large impact on getting you noticed.
 Photos should be recent and well-taken – you want to give off a professional yet personable vibe, so that photo of you after you’ve had a few too many drinks may not be the best to use!

-It’s also a good idea to upload a cover photo to your profile; something which reflects what you do and adds some personality to your
+It’s also a good idea to upload a cover photo to your profile; something which reflects what you do, and adds some personality to your profile, can help you stand out from the rest.

-In general, most users will put their job description in the headline, but whatever you write make sure you include keywords as this will help you become found more easily.
-Make your headline memorable as well as informative – use your imagination.
+In general, most users will put their job description in the headline, but whatever you write, make sure you include keywords as this will help you become found more easily.
+It can be helpful to think about including what it is that you do, for which kind of people and where they are based.
+Make your headline memorable as well as informative and use your imagination.

 This is where you can really sell yourself and your business; with a much larger character limit of 2000, the summary allows you to give more detail about who you are, what you do and what you’re passionate about.
 You want to make your summary interesting to read whilst using those key buzzwords which people look for in a personal statement.
-Just be careful not to overdo it – it’s easy to tell when someone’s gone overboard on keyword stuffing.
-LinkedIn now allows you to publish photos, videos, presentations and documents; this is an excellent opportunity to make your profile more interactive and to back up what you’re writing about.
+Just be careful not to overdo it.
+It’s easy to tell when someone’s gone overboard on keyword stuffing.
+LinkedIn now allows you to publish photos, videos, presentations, and documents.
+This provides an excellent opportunity to make your profile more interactive and to back up what you’re writing about.

 Make sure you’re including all of your past and present work and volunteering experience on your profile.
 You’re up to 29 times more likely to have your profile viewed if you list more than 1 job experience on your profile.
 Volunteering experience is also a must to update if you have it – it has been found that 1/5* of LinkedIn members have been hired based on their volunteering experience, so if you’ve got it, flaunt it!
 Again, LinkedIn allow you to upload any photos, videos or documents to enhance your experience profile, an excellent opportunity to make the most of.